 10 Healthy Diet Tips for Busy Medical Students

 With long hours and inconsistent schedules, it’s no wonder med students have poor eating habits and constantly skip meals.
 Without proper diet, health, and wellness decline dramatically.
-If you’re looking for ways to eat better, we have 10 diet tips for busy medical students that are true recipes for success.
+If you’re looking for ways to eat better, we have 10 diet tips for med students that are true recipes for success.

 1. Don’t Skip Breakfast